Moving to Strasbourg?

 The Climate in Strasbourg

-Strasbourg has what is known as an ‘Oceanic’ climate, with warm sunny summers and cold overcast winters.
+Strasbourg has a semi-continental climate, with warm sunny summers and cold overcast winters.
 Snow is common in the winter months, on average falling for approximately 30 days in each year and rain is not uncommon throughout the seasons.

 Strasbourg’s temperatures range on average from between -7°C and 26°C, with recorded lows of -23°C and highs of 38°C in extreme weathers.